Dr. Steven Coen, Clinical Psychologist (BSc, PhD, CPsychol, DClinPsy)

 Steven utilizes his clinical experience and research knowledge to choose a psychological therapy tailored to each individual problem and person.
 In doing this he is providing an evidence based approach, using the most effective interventions to supporting clients to overcome difficulties, manage and cope with their experiences.
 Each person will undergo a thorough assessment before agreeing together which approach would be best suited to their needs.

-In addition to his clinical work, Steven also has a wealth of experience in clinical research culminating in a number of publications including journal articles and book chapters.
+In addition to his clinical work, Steven also has a wealth of experience in clinical research culminating in over 50 publications including journal articles, conference proceedings and book chapters.
 He continues to pursue research into mental health and clinical mental health practice which keeps him well informed on guidelines for clinical practice.

 Steven works predominately for the NHS so is available weekday evenings for face to face meetings, although Skype sessions are possible at the weekends.
 Please feel free to email with any questions.